 Monster Hunter: World

 Although some parts can still feel cumbersome and confusing at times, Monster Hunter: World does an excellent job of making you feel like you’re constantly improving.

 Whether it’s taking down a tougher version of a monster you’ve already fought or crafting more powerful gear, progression is measurable and visually represented.
-Small details such as monsters accumulating scars over the course of a hunt and unique weapon animations for each attack go a great length towards immersing you in this fantastical world.
+Small details such as monsters accumulating scars throughout a hunt and unique weapon animations for each attack go a great length towards immersing you in this fantastical world.

 Grand Theft Auto V

-The online version of the game continues to be well-supported by Rockstar and a host of community-made servers, mini-games, and activities provide more excuses to dive into the world of Los Santos.
+The online version of the game continues to be well-supported by Rockstar, and a host of community-made servers, mini-games and activities that provide more excuses to dive into the world of Los Santos.

 Project Cars 2

-Project Cars 2 is a motorsport racing sim which boasts an impressive catalog of 140 tracks set in 60 real-world locations and a roster of 189 vehicles to race in.
+Project Cars 2 is a motorsport racing sim that boasts an impressive catalog of 140 tracks set in 60 real-world locations and a roster of 189 vehicles to race in.

 New types of racing competitions such as Off-Road and Rally cross add some versatility to the game’s offerings while providing opportunities to compare how your PC performs in each mode.

-It’s not only an engaging real-time strategy game with innovative gameplay, it also happens to be one of the most visually awe-inspiring games within its genre, sporting historically-accurate structures inspired by the architecture of the Industrial Age.
+It’s not only an engaging real-time strategy game with innovative gameplay, but it also happens to be one of the most visually awe-inspiring games within its genre, sporting historically accurate structures inspired by the architecture of the Industrial Age.

 Forza Horizon 4

 Forza Horizon 4 is a testament to everything developer Playground Games has learned since releasing the first entry in 2012 while maintaining the high-speed arcade racing sim gameplay the series is known for.

-The switch from racing on high-stakes circuits to the open-roads of a stunningly-recreated United Kingdom gives the player a chance to admire the hard work that went into crafting every open-field, thick patch of trees, and pile of snow.
+The switch from racing on high-stakes circuits to the open roads of a stunningly recreated United Kingdom gives the player a chance to admire the hard work that went into crafting every open-field, thick patch of trees and pile of snow.

-While the popular survival sandbox game’s blocky visuals may not be able to compete with just about every other game on this list in terms of quality, its simplicity provides the perfect opportunity to test your PC’s hardware capabilities in a straightforward manner.
+While the popular survival sandbox game’s blocky visuals may not be able to compete with just about every other game on this list in terms of quality, its simplicity provides the perfect opportunity to test your PC’s hardware capabilities straightforwardly.

-The two share a connecting thread which allows them to run, jump, and swing in order to solve puzzles and traverse tricky environments filled with dangerous obstacles such as animals, sharp objects, and harsh weather conditions.
+The two share a connecting thread that allows them to run, jump and swing to solve puzzles and traverse tricky environments filled with dangerous obstacles such as animals, sharp objects and harsh weather conditions.

 Deus Ex: Mankind Divided

-An expansive number of graphical details including atmospheric fog, volumetric smoke and physics-simulation for clothing have allowed the now three-year old Deus Ex: Mankind Divided to retain its spot as one of the best-looking games.
+An expansive number of graphical details including atmospheric fog, volumetric smoke, and physics-simulation for clothing have allowed the now three-year-old Deus Ex: Mankind Divided to retain its spot as one of the best-looking games.

 Sekiro: Shadows Die Twice

-This is all made even better thanks to support for mods like the Simple Realistic Reshade mod, which makes noticeable improvements to the game’s saturation, contrast, and lighting without being too GPU-heavy.
+This is all made even better thanks to support for mods like the Simple Realistic Reshade, which makes noticeable improvements to the game’s saturation, contrast and lighting without being too GPU-heavy.